Trade directory · Rockville metro · Maryland

 Insurance Minimums

-Maryland requires $300,000 general liability insurance minimum.
-Workers compensation required if employing others.
-Bonding requirements vary by municipality.
+Maryland requires $300,000 general liability minimum for electrical contractors.
+Workers compensation mandatory if employees.
+Bonding requirements vary by municipality - Rockville requires $10,000 minimum bond.

 § C · Path to license